diffblue/gitlab/doc/development/performance.md

 which is roughly two orders of magnitude more compared to reading the file line by line instead.
 It was not just the raw memory usage that increased, but also how the garbage collector (GC) responded to this change in anticipation of future memory use.
-We can see that `malloc_increase_bytes` jumped to ~30MB, which compares to just ~4kB for a "fresh" Ruby program.
+We can see that `malloc_increase_bytes` jumped to ~30 MB, which compares to just ~4 kB for a "fresh" Ruby program.
 This figure specifies how much additional heap space the Ruby GC claims from the operating system next time it runs out of memory.
 Not only did we occupy more memory, we also changed the behavior of the application to increase memory use at a faster rate.